twinkelmann/wallet-spa/README.md

 Deployment is available at https://wallet.naito.one

+To test:
+1. Create wallet
+1. Create at least one account
+1. Use "Add test data", or "Import old data" which supports a subset of the Wallet android app export format (no guarantees)

 > I do not recommand production use at this time, as everything is subject to change.
 This is a personal project currently on hold.
+>
+> Some features are missing, and sometimes the account balance is not updated correctly